 Father, give us hearts that desire to glorify Your Son.
 Give us discernment and lead us in Your truth apart from the ways of the world, the flesh and the devil.
 As for me, I desire to serve You, Lord!
 May this be our highest ambition.
 In Jesus’ name.
 Amen.

-To study more on this topic, check out the book Prophetic Masquerade by Kevin Kleint; I highly recommend it.
+To learn more about this topic, check out the book Prophetic Masquerade by Kevin Kleint.